WebApiContrib/WebApiContrib.Logging.Raygun/README.md

 ## Usage

-Register `RaygunExceptionLogger` as your IExceptionLogger.
+Register `RaygunExceptionLogger` as your `IExceptionLogger`.

+    config.Services.Add(typeof (IExceptionLogger), new RaygunExceptionLogger("YOUR_API_KEY"));

+or

     config.Services.Add(typeof (IExceptionLogger), new RaygunExceptionLogger());

-Requires your Raygun API key to be added as app setting:
+The latter approach requires your Raygun API key to be added as app setting:

     <add key="RaygunAppKey" value="YOUR_API_KEY" />